bitcoinpepematrix/pizza-pets-airdrop/README.md

 - You are BITCOIN•PEPE•MATRIX holder with at least 69,420 tokens
 - To make a chance on a free airdrop you will need to register on our website through this [link](https://bitcoinpepematrix.com/pizza/pets/raffle)
-- For every 69,420 you are holding on the addreess you will provide you will get one entry to the raffle
+- For every 69,420 you are holding on the address you will provide you will get one entry to the raffle
 - Listed BITCOIN•PEPE•MATRIX on marketplaces are not eligible for the raffle
 - You will need to hold your BITCOIN•PEPE•MATRIX till the end of the registration period and/or the date of the airdrop, otherwise you will be disqualified for the free airdrop
 - Start date of registration: TBA